devgrater/GrimmKeeper/readme.md

 # GrimmKeeper
 ## 1. Components
 ### [Dialogue System](readme_dialogue_system.md)
 The core component of the project.
-You'll learn to write dialogue scripts, and understand how things works.
+You'll learn to write dialogue scripts, and use simple commands to achieve what you need.

 ### [Search System](readme_search_system.md)
 You'll learn to understand the structures of the search index files, and how to make or add webpages.